Internal Control Policy

 State Joint Stock Company

 1.2.
-The objective of the policy is the introduction, maintenance and improvement of the internal control system, in order to improve the credibility and effectiveness of the functioning of LSRTC, ensuring sufficient guarantees for the attainment of the goals of LSRTC and the fulfilment of its tasks.
+The objective of the policy is the introduction, maintenance and improvement of the internal control system, in order to improve the credibility and effectiveness of the functioning of LVRTC, ensuring sufficient guarantees for the attainment of the goals of LVRTC and the fulfilment of its tasks.

 1.3.
-This policy is binding on the LSRTC Supervisory Board, Management Board and employees.
+This policy is binding on the LVRTC Supervisory Board, Management Board and employees.

 External audit- Checks conducted by independent third parties, evaluating conformity to international, national or industry requirements.